|NEIU » Arts & Sciences » Physics & Astronomy » Why Physics? ⇓|

 The Graduate Management Admissions Test (GMAT) is required for students applying to many MBA programs.
 According to the Profile of Graduate Admissions Test Candidates (2000-2005), published by the Graduate Management Admissions Council, of all majors, physicists top the list on GMAT scores.
 Below are some related links.

 The Graduate Record Exam (GRE) is a standardized test used for admissions to many graduate programs.
 Many graduate schools require the GRE as part of the admissions process The general GRE exam includes include sections on quantitative and verbal reasoning.
-Intended Physics graduate majors rank #1 in the Quantitative Reasoning portion of the GRE a they excel in other parts of the GRE as well.
-Consult this link for details, or search the ETS site.
+Depending on the year, physics majors rank #1 in the Quantitative Reasoning portion of the GRE, or close to the top, and they excel in other parts of the GRE as well.

 |- Why Study Physics -|